Uquinix/uqis/meta/user-guide.md

 # Caching

-For performance reasons OpenRC keeps a cache of pre-parsed service metadata (e.g. `depend`).
+For performance reasons UQIS keeps a cache of pre-parsed service metadata (e.g. `depend`).
 The default location for this is `/${RC_SVCDIR}/cache`.

 The cache uses `mtime` to check for file staleness.
 Should any service script